Surprising Dog Facts: Senses, Behavior, and World Records

 Detecting Medical Problems in Humans

 Some dogs can detect cancer in the human body by smelling certain chemicals in a person's breath, urine, or stool.
 The hope is that trained dogs will be able to discover cancer in its early stages when it has the best chance of a cure.
-Once researchers identify the chemicals that the dogs are responding to, they may be able to create a device that detects the chemicals.
+Once researchers identify the chemicals that the animals are responding to, they may be able to create a device that detects the chemicals.

 Some dogs have also been able to detect low blood sugar in diabetics or an approaching migraine or heart attack.
 They are thought to be able to detect chemicals or chemical changes in a person's sweat, which indicate that the person is in trouble, but they may also be responding to changes in a person's behavior.